aneequrrehman/Tournament-Planner/README.md

 	Credits are given to:

 	- "Udacity" for teaching the core concepts
-	- "python.ord" community for the concise documentation they have provided
+	- "python.org" community for the concise documentation they have provided
 	- "StackOverflow.com" community for their continuous support
 	- Official postgreSQL documentation has helped a lot